 Keeping the Enemy Close: Heather uses her understanding of what reality show producers like best to get to the final three of Island, and so despite hating Leshawna, acts nice to her for this reason.
 Despite this, it doesn't last long at all.

 Scarlett in Pahkitew Island.
 The episode in which her true nature is revealed, takes a very dark turn from the usual lighthearted nature of the series.
-While the series regularly puts the contestants' life on the line, her actions make this one of the few occasions where all of them are a few strokes away from imminent death, and just like Mal she is completely unphased with the prospect of them dying.
+While the series occasionally puts the contestants' life on the line, her actions make this one of the few occasions where all of them are a few strokes away from imminent death, and just like Mal she is completely unphased with the prospect of them dying.

 Justin gets rejected by his crush, pushed of a tower by said crush, getting hit by parts of the tower on the way down.
 When he is eliminated, no one really cares to see him go.

 Courtney gets eliminated by her boyfriend for being so uptight.

 Alejandro gets trampled by the other campers, burnt by lava, and forcefully shoved into a robot suit to "heal."
 And in his ending, this happens after he learned he won the million, alternately this also happens in Heather's ending after she won the million.

 Blaineley falls out of the plane with no parachute, crashing into a house and being put into a full body cast and dolly.